DaemonLab/Route-Planning/Documentation.md

 ## Functional Requirements

+Both, the item scanners as well as warehous managers will have to login using an id and password, before obtaining access to the following functionalities:

 ###### Item Scanning personnel

 1. As items are placed within the scanning tool, data received in the sensors will be fed to the application and will be visible on the web/app interface, along with the inferences regarding the item's information.